 All employees will act in the best interests of NDIS participants and other customers.
 Participants will be informed, empowered and able to maximise choice and control.
 Staff members will not (by act or omission) constrain, influence or direct the decision-making of a person with a disability or their family.
 This is to avoid limiting that person’s access to information, opportunities, choices and control.

 Employees will ensure that Synergy Vision proactively manages perceived and actual conflicts of interest in service delivery.
 Employees will manage, document and report on individual conflicts as they arise, and ensure that advice to a participant about support options (including those not delivered directly by Synergy Vision) is transparent and promotes choice and control.

 As required by the NDIA Terms of Business, all participants will be “treated equally, and no participant [shall be] given preferential treatment above another in the receipt or provision of supports”.
 See the section below.

-Managing conflict of interest in plan management and support coordination
+Managing conflicts of interest in plan management and support coordination

 Members of the Coordination Team performing support coordination functions will ensure that:

-- Customers will be presented with options regarding support delivery in the future, including whether they would like to be wait-listed with other providers
+- Customers will be presented with options regarding support delivery in the future.
+This includes whether they would like to be wait-listed with other providers.

-- Brief notes will be made in MyCareSoft confirming the advice given to the customer
+- Brief notes will be made confirming the advice given to the customer.

-Synergy Vision or its staff must not accept any offer of money, gifts, services or benefits that would cause them to act in a manner contrary to the interests of an NDIS participant.
-Further, employees must have no financial or other personal interest that could directly or indirectly influence or compromise the choice of provider or provision of supports to a participant.
+Staff members cannot accept any gifts or benefits that cause them to act against the interests of an NDIS participant.
+They must have no financial or other interest that may affect the choice of provider or provisions to a participant.
 This includes the obtaining or offering of any form of commission by employees or Synergy Vision.